lightbulblighter/Rboxlo/README.md

 **Tech stack:**

 - **Node.js** powers the server and everything surrounding it (REST API, matchmaker, etc.)
-- **MySQL** powers the server's database, where all permanent data is stored
+- **MariaDB** powers the server's database, where all permanent data is stored
 - **Docker** containerizes the server and runs it all in a secure fashion
 - **.NET** is what the client applications are built on for smooth execution